Skip to main content

 Clearwater River, South Fork

-• Cutthroat Trout limit is 0, catch and release only
+• Cutthroat Trout – catch-and-release only

 • Single-pointed barbless hooks are required while fishing for steelhead and salmon